Making time for intimacy after a brain tumour diagnosis

 Bloating and weight gain are both common side-effects of treatments for brain tumours.
 It’s normal to feel self-conscious about the scars from neurosurgery or hair loss after chemotherapy.

-It can be difficult to talk about sex and intimacy at the best of times, but communication can also be made harder by the effects of a brain tumour.
+It can be difficult to talk about sex and intimacy at the best of times, but the effects of a brain tumour can make communication harder.

 You don’t need to go through this alone though.
-Relate offer a wide range of content to help people experiencing relationship difficulties.
+Relate offer a wide range of content to help people experiencing relationship difficulties and we’ve teamed up with them to provide our Relationship Support Service for couples and individuals whose relationships brain tumours have affected.

 We know that, sadly, some people in our community have seen changes in their loved ones that have led to them being violent or aggressive, although this is rare.